aweis89/ai-terminals.nvim/README.md

 * **🩺 Send Diagnostics:** Send diagnostics (errors, warnings, etc.) for the current buffer or visual selection to the AI terminal (`:h ai-terminals.send_diagnostics`), formatted with severity, line/column numbers, messages, and the corresponding source code lines.
 * **🚀 Run Command and Send Output:** Execute an arbitrary shell command and send its standard output and exit code to the active AI terminal (`:h ai-terminals.send_command_output`).
 Useful for running tests, linters, or even fetching information from other CLIs (e.g., `jira issue view MYTICKET-123`) and feeding results to the AI.
+* **📁 File Management:** Generic functions to add files or buffers to any terminal using configurable commands (`:h ai-terminals.add_files_to_terminal`, `:h ai-terminals.add_buffers_to_terminal`).
+Works with all terminals, with fallback behavior for terminals without specific file commands configured.
 * **📝 Prompt Keymaps:** Define custom keymaps (`:h ai-terminals.config`) to send pre-defined prompts to specific terminals.
   * **Selection Handling:** Configure whether the keymap includes visual selection (`include_selection` option, defaults to `true`).
     * If `true`, the keymap works in normal and visual modes.
 In visual mode, the selection is prefixed to the prompt.